subquery/documentation/docs/faqs/faqs.md

 ## How much does it cost to host my project in SubQuery Projects?

-Hosting your project in SubQuery Projects is absolutely free - it's is our way of giving back to the community.
+Hosting your project in SubQuery Projects is absolutely free — it is our way of giving back to the community.
 To learn how to host your project with us, please check out the [Hello World (SubQuery hosted)](../run_publish/publish.md) tutorial.

 ## What are deployment slots?